 - Encouraging positive emotional events

-Distress tolerance during DBT focusing on accepting and managing distress.
+Distress tolerance during DBT focuses on accepting and managing distress.
 Other forms of mental health treatment try to change distressing events.
 On the contrary, distress tolerance skills training helps a person understand and accept the situation for what it is.

 Dialectical Behavioral Therapy and Addiction